 Use of the Facilities

 The various services provided to visiting researchers are subject to some limitations.
 Those wishing to phone interstate or overseas are asked to purchase a phone card from one of the shops in the Campus Centre (building no. 10).
 Each computer user will be allocated up to 150 megabytes on the University Server for handling emails and related flows of information.
 The Centre is not at this time able to supply secretarial services, and it is expected that visiting staff will do their own typing and copying (as is expected of all Monash University staff).
 A printer is supplied for general use and each visitor is allocated an ample supply of paper for use while at the Centre.
 A microwave oven and hot water are provided in the small kitchen area, along with a refrigerator and chilled water.
 Visitors wishing to hold a seminar or meeting should check with the Administrative Assistant to book the Auditorium, Board Room or the Foyer.
 Manga may be borrowed from the Centre’s Manga library for personal use, but must be checked out by those looking after the library.
-Those who cycle to the Centre are asked to tether their bikes behind the building and not to leave their bicycles at the front the building.

 Applying to be a Visiting Research at the Japanese Studies Centre